 By Colleen Sell

-Learning about their ancestors makes history come alive for kids and enables them to learn more about themselves.
+Learning about their ancestors makes history come alive for grandkids and enables them to learn more about themselves.
 It’s also a great way to spend a wintry day with grandchildren.
-Here are three simple, enjoyable family history projects you can do together.
+Here are three simple, enjoyable family history projects you can do with grandkids.

 For step-by-step instructions, watch “How to Make a Simple Family Tree with Kids.”